MelathStofi/Nubecula-server/README.md

 # Nubecula-server
-It is the api of the Nubecula application for file-transfering, file-uploading/downloading.
+This is the api of the Nubecula application for file-transfering, file-uploading/downloading.
 It is implemented with Spring boot. the dtatabase is MySql.

 Use: